lgarrison/chile2014-group3/README.md

     $ ./parallelize.sh ./<input_filename>

-*Both search\_objects.py and search\_objects\_parallel.py use astroquery, which requires the DEVELOPER version of astropy.
-If you have pip, just do
+*Both search\_objects.py and search\_objects\_parallel.py use astroquery, which require the DEVELOPER version of astropy.
+If you have pip, do